Relay card 8fa +Power-Manager

 This ensures a discharging of every wire of the devices at the AC output

-to the protective earth conductor when N and P are connected right and the relay
+to the protective earth conductor when N and P are connected correct and the relay

 or associated switch is switched off.